tesseract-ocr/tessdoc/FAQ.md

 ***
 This is a collection of frequently asked questions and the answers, or pointers to them for **Tesseract 4**.
-[Common errors and information for their resolution](https://github.com/tesseract-ocr/tesseract/wiki/4.0x-Common-Errors-and-Resolutions) is given on a [separate wiki page](https://github.com/tesseract-ocr/tesseract/wiki/4.0x-Common-Errors-and-Resolutions).
+Also see [Common errors and information for their resolution](4.0x-Common-Errors-and-Resolutions.md).

-For the older version of the FAQ pertaining to Tesseract 2.0x, 3.0x and 4.00.00alpha, please see [FAQ Old](FAQ-Old).
+For the older version of the FAQ pertaining to Tesseract 2.0x, 3.0x and 4.00.00alpha, please see [FAQ Old](FAQ-Old.md).
 ***
 - [Tesseract 4.0.0](#tesseract-400)
   * [How do I get Tesseract?](#how-do-i-get-tesseract-)